Operation-P-E-A-C-C-E-Robotics/base-swerve/GUIDE/02RobotProject.md

 # Setting up your robot project
 First I'll introduce you to Visual Studio Code, then I'll go over creating a blank project from scratch, then we'll talk about creating a project based on this project.
 Finally, we'll go over vendor libraries.
 ## Your New Home, a.k.a.
 VS Code
 It's important to get comfortable in Visual Studio Code - you'll be spending hundreds of hours there in the upcoming months.
 Foundationally, VS Code is a text editor, but it integrates a lot of other features.
-I'm going to go over them just enough in this section to hurt your brain.
+I'm going to go over them just enough in this section to make your brain hurt.

 The key elements of VS Code is text editor in the middle, the file explorer, the command palatte, source control, and the terminal.
 VS Code also supports thousands of extensions - it's the current industry standard, and can be used for just about anything programming related.